HARVEST: Contemporary Craft Fair Programme

 2pm - 4pm, Tuesday 14 October 2025

-Learn the skill of Japanese stab bookbinding, a method of stitching single sheets of paper together characterised by an exposed spine with decorative stitch patterns.
-Guided by Cassandra Barron, who creates artists books inspired by nature and botanicals.
+Participants learnt the skill of Japanese stab bookbinding, a method of stitching single sheets of paper together characterised by an exposed spine with decorative stitch patterns.
+Guided by Cassandra Barron, who created artists books inspired by nature and botanicals.

 Price: £40